-One member of the dissolved chapter must notify the International President by December 31 of the year in which dissolution occurred of the plan of action taken with the remaining chapter funds.
+One member of the dissolved chapter must notify the international president by December 31 of the year in which dissolution occurred of the plan of action taken with the remaining chapter funds.

 Revoking a Chapter charter

 The international board of directors shall have the power to revoke the charter of any chapter and the chapter’s right to use the name of WiNUP for violation of rules and regulations of WiNUP or for acts that are unethical or otherwise harmful to WiNUP.
 (See Bylaws Article XII, Section D.)